Recipe Overview

 How to make Goulash

 This best ever goulash is easy to make.
-You’ll need a nice big pan, your stove, and about 45 minutes.
+You’ll need a big pan, your stove, and about 45 minutes.
 Let’s get started!

+Do the prep work.
+Begin by prepping the onions, pepper, and garlic.
+Wash and finely dice the onions and pepper; mince the garlic.
 Assemble the other ingredients so they’re ready to go.
 Open the canned tomatoes, tomato sauce, and broth.
 Make sure you have all the seasoning ingredients: salt, pepper, paprika, Italian seasoning, bay leaf, and Worcestershire sauce.

 Brown meat and onions.
 Heat the pan over medium heat.
 Add the ground meat, onions, and pepper.
 Season with salt and pepper.